whilenot-dev/template-metaprogramming-with-typescript/README.md

 # TypeScript source code generation

-This is the playground for a [blog post](https://blog.whilenot.dev/posts/typescript-source-code-generation/) about [generative metaprogramming](https://en.wikipedia.org/wiki/Automatic_programming#Generative_programming) with TypeScript.
+This is the playground for a [blog post](https://blog.whilenot.dev/posts/typescript-source-code-generation/) about [source code metaprogramming](https://en.wikipedia.org/wiki/Automatic_programming#Source-code_generation) with TypeScript.

 I take the following data as input via [JSON](./data/input.json):